jadijadi/lpic1book/content/1041_create_partitions_and_filesystems.md

 Created a new partition 6 of type 'Linux' and of size 2 GiB.
 ```

-And now, I have to change the type of the parition 6 to swap:
+And now, I have to change the type of the partition 6 to swap:

 ```
 Command (m for help): t